svrakata/notes_on_data_shape/README.md

 > KEGG ENVIRON is a collection of crude drugs, essential oils, and other health-promoting substances, which are mostly natural products of plants.

+So far we have KEGG parser which returns data form environ and got basic parser for any kegg object but need to be extendet and more cases should be added
+Got list parser for environ and brite list parsers for few categories ---> Q: Can the list parser can be made universal, configurable or should I repeat the code for each brite category... most of the stuff are the same
+As data we got:
+* medicinal herbs with major components (not in the csv)
+* toxins
+* cancerogoens
+* endoDiruptiveCompounds
+* pesticides

+Cancerogens, toxins, all the chemical compounds names should be cleaned somehow because of the name complexity

 ### Compounds

 >As a related resource, the KEGG COMPOUND database contains environmental pollutants and other health-damagine substances.